7 AMAZING Hikes at Machu Picchu

 How to Book This Hike

-To do the Huchuy Picchu hike you must buy a “Machu Picchu with Huchuy Picchu” ticket.
-The tour is one direction and leads you to the top of the Huchuy Picchu mountain, then through an exit door where you start your tour of the Inca citadel, along Circuit 4.
+To do the Huchuy Picchu hike you must buy a Route 3-D Huchuy Picchu ticket.
+The tour is one direction and leads you to the top of the Huchuy Picchu mountain, then through an exit door where you start your tour of the Inca citadel, along Circuit 3.

 An important reminder is that this tour is only in one direction, which means you cannot re-enter the site.
-It also does not provide additional time at the ruins.
-As with a standard Machu Picchu ticket, you have a maximum of 4 hours to spend at the site.
+It also does not provide additional time at the ruins; you have a maximum of 3.5 hours to spend at the site.

 Inti Punku hike